Can you pull off a drop-dead, killer thank you letter?

 10. Sign the letter personally and write a note at the bottom.

-You spent all that time writing notes on the solicitation letters.
+You spent all that time writing notes on your appeal letters.

 Don’t forget to send warm wishes in the thank you!